damirmur/AstrologiaJS/README.md

 # AstrologiaJS
-Web-server on "Node.js" with connected Swiss ephemerides, database and graphics.
+Web-server on "Node.js" with connected Swiss ephemerides, database and graphics.  #JavaScript